buildingSMARTalliance/BIMStorm/_posts/2016-08-12-welcome-BIMSTorm.markdown

 ---
 ### Public
 This site is opened to the public as view only.
-To edit join the current BIMStorm: http://bimstorm.com/Data/signup.html
+To edit join the[current BIMStorm: ](http://bimstorm.com/Data/signup.html)

 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it or add a new post.